-- Successfully represented a banking institution in multiple lawsuits in which custodial account holders, who had been defrauded by their investment advisor, asserted claims for fraud, negligence and breach of contract.
+- Successfully represented a banking institution in multiple lawsuits in which custodial account holders, who had been defrauded by their investment adviser, asserted claims for fraud, negligence and breach of contract.

 - Successfully represented a services company in a class action lawsuit brought in state court on behalf of a nationwide consumer class seeking recovery for purportedly hidden service charges.